 Wall Voids, Garden Sheds, and Outdoor Furniture

-A wasp nest inside an outside wall or garden shed wall is almost always a job for a licensed exterminator.
-The critical risk is not the wasps themselves — a colony under pressure will chew through interior drywall or shed paneling to escape, relocating the problem directly into your living space.
-Professional wall void treatment typically costs $150–$400 depending on access difficulty and colony size.
+A wasp nest inside a wall cavity is almost always a job for a licensed exterminator.
+I learned this the hard way when I found yellowjackets going in and out of a gap in my shed siding.
+My instinct was to spray and seal.
+Bad idea — a colony under pressure will chew through interior drywall or paneling to escape, relocating the problem directly into your living space.

-If professional help is not immediately available, injection-style insecticide foam (Stryker Wasp and Hornet Foam or Ortho Home Defense Foam, $10–$18) applied through the exterior entry point can suppress the colony temporarily.
-Do not seal the entry hole until at least 48 hours after treatment — sealing it prematurely forces wasps to find an alternate exit, which usually means through interior walls.
+Professional wall void treatment typically costs $150-$400 depending on access difficulty and colony size.
+If professional help isn’t immediately available, injection-style insecticide foam (Stryker Wasp and Hornet Foam or Ortho Home Defense Foam, $10-$18) applied through the exterior entry point can suppress the colony temporarily.
+Do not seal the entry hole until at least 48 hours after treatment.

 Natural and Non-Lethal Methods